AndyH0ng/AndyH0ng/README.md

 ## Hello, I'm Andy Hong 👋
-I aspire to be a developer who:
+I'm a developer who:

-✨ Selects the **most suitable technology for each project** without being bound to specific tools.
+✨ Chooses the right tool for the job rather than sticking to familiar ones
-✨ Pursues **effective and practical solutions** over flashy technologies.
+✨ Values practical, effective solutions over flashy tech stacks
-✨ Creates **better outcomes together with the team**, not alone.
+✨ Believes the best work happens in collaboration, not isolation

-🌏 I have experience in Korean localization for various projects.
-Feel free to reach out if your app needs some!
+🌏 Experienced in Korean localization—reach out if your project needs it!

 ## 🛠️ Tech Stack
 ### Programming Languages